-[Section 14E inserted by No. 13 of 2015 s.
+[Section 14E inserted: No. 13 of 2015 s.
 4.]

 14F.
 Disclosure of information to Commonwealth representative

 (1) The BI Act Minister may, at any time, disclose to the Commonwealth representative information or any document that —

 (a) relates to CO2 injection operations or to a proposal by the Joint Venturers that relates to CO2 injection operations; or